 Most of our programs offer host family accommodations.
 However, our summer programs that include dormitory living are Spain Language Study, France Language Study, Ireland Global Prep, and Costa Rica Global Prep if that’s what you’re after.

 Don’t worry – we’ve got programs for you, too!
 We offer High School Programs for 18-year-olds in Argentina, Belgium Flanders, Belgium French, Bosnia and Herzegovina, Brazil, Czech Republic, Denmark, Finland, Germany, Hungary, Iceland, Latvia, Norway, Paraguay, Portugal, Serbia, Slovakia, and Switzerland.
 We also offer Study, Volunteer, and Teach Abroad Programs for travelers 18 and older.
 From College in Germany, Danish Folk College, and Teaching in Denmark, you have many opportunities to hone your skills and discover new passions while you prepare for what’s next in college or career life.

 Talk to us

 No matter what study abroad program you choose, your experience is likely to expand and diversify your perspectives, language skills, personal connections, and college and career goals and pathways.
-Adjusting to different cultures and surroundings can make you more creative, regardless of where you go.
+Adjusting to different cultures and surroundings can make you more creative, adaptable, and self-assured, regardless of where you go.
 So, don’t be indecisive – consider these questions to narrow down your options, and then go for one.
 And remember, we’re always here to help!